In the Headlines: Plot

-Nosey Norton (Grant Withers), a brash and self-assured star reporter for The News, and grizzled Detective Robinson (Frank Campeau) are the first to arrive at the scene of a sensational double murder: two prominent downtown brokers, Randall and Kernell, have been found dead in their office.
-The only other person present is their jittery office manager, Parker (Robert Ober).
+Nosey Norton, a brash and self-assured star reporter for The News, and grizzled Detective Robinson are the first to arrive at the scene of a sensational double murder: two prominent downtown brokers, Randall and Kernell, have been found dead in their office.
+The only other person present is their jittery office manager, Parker.

 Parker claims he overheard the two men arguing, followed by two gunshots.
 When he entered the room, both were already dead.

-Sensing front-page gold, Nosey phones his editor, Eddy (Edmund Breese), and—ignoring Robinson's advice to wait for official details—dictates a spicy exclusive: the men died in a duel over a mysterious blonde.
+Sensing front-page gold, Nosey phones his editor, Eddy, and—ignoring Robinson's advice to wait for official details—dictates a spicy exclusive: the men died in a duel over a mysterious blonde.

-Soon, rival reporters Fancy Somerset (Hallam Cooley) and Levine (Jack Wise) arrive.
+Soon, rival reporters Fancy Somerset and Levine arrive.
 Wanting to keep his scoop intact, Nosey slyly tells them the deaths were due to heart failure.
 They take the bait and wire the bogus story to their newspapers.
 Nosey and Robinson share a knowing look.

-Moments later, a stunning blonde woman, Blondie (Pauline Garon), appears via a side door.
+Moments later, a stunning blonde woman, Blondie, appears via a side door.
 Robinson suspects she's involved, but she claims she came seeking a typing job and passes an impromptu typewriting test, buying herself some time.

-Nosey, along with Flashlight (Clyde Cook), the paper's wisecracking photographer, and Johnny (Spec O’Donnell), the eager office boy, pulls further ahead of the competition by charming photos of the dead men from their grieving wives, including Mrs. Kernell (Vivian Oakland).
+Nosey, along with Flashlight, the paper's wisecracking photographer, and Johnny, the eager office boy, pulls further ahead of the competition by charming photos of the dead men from their grieving wives, including Mrs. Kernell.

-Back at The News, Eddy receives instructions to bring on a new reporter: Anna Lou Anderson (Marion Nixon), a fresh-faced journalism school graduate.
+Back at The News, Eddy receives instructions to bring on a new reporter: Anna Lou Anderson, a fresh-faced journalism school graduate.
 Eddy groans, but assigns her to Nosey at the courthouse press room.

 When Anna Lou arrives, Nosey is furious at being saddled with a rookie—until he lays eyes on her.
 Instantly smitten, he decides to show her the ropes.
 They begin tailing leads together, but Nosey, distracted by his feelings, neglects the murder story.
 The two grow inseparable, spending more time at theaters and the beach than at the office.